 - Are there ways you can consciously improve the range of imagery?

 We understand that purchasing images or hosting photoshoots can be challenging when budgets are tight.
 We encourage you to look out for free resources or rely on carefully shot smartphone photography when you can.
-There are many charities and organizations offering up free image libraries to support DEI-conscious organizations.
+There are many charities and organisations offering up free image libraries to support DEI-conscious organisations.
 For example, The Centre of Ageing Better has a free ‘Age-positive image library’ with some truly great images.

 4. Is there any accidental use of bias or stereotypes?